Judicial Process Consultant

-Although the Dean of Students, Judicial Board chair, and/or administrative hearing officers often answer questions about the judicial process, there may be questions students would prefer to address with someone outside the official process.
-Judicial Process Consultants (JPC) are faculty and staff members who are knowledgeable about but not directly involved with the judicial system and are able to provide information and answer questions about the judicial process to students involved in judicial complaints.
+Although the Dean of Students, Conduct Board chair, and/or administrative hearing officers often answer questions about the student conduct process, there may be questions students would prefer to address with someone outside the official process.
+Student Conduct Process Consultants (SCPCs) are faculty and staff members who are knowledgeable about but not directly involved with the conduct system and are able to provide information and answer questions about the conduct process to students involved in student conduct complaints.

-• Explain the judicial board set-up and flow of the hearing to the student and his/her hearing advisor.
+• Explain the Conduct Board set-up and flow of the hearing.

 • Discuss how to best prepare for the conduct hearing, how to present the student's perspective on the case, and how to anticipate questions from the complainant or the accused.
-The Judicial Process Consultant will help differentiate between preparation for a college judicial hearing and a courtroom hearing.
+The Student Conduct Process Consultant will help differentiate between preparation for a college conduct hearing and a courtroom hearing.

 • Explain the appeals process and the required elements.

-• Seek clarification on procedures from the Dean of Students (if administrative hearing) or the Judicial Board chair (if judicial board hearing).
+• Seek clarification on procedures from the Dean of Students (if administrative hearing) or the Conduct Board chair (if Conduct Board hearing).

 • Advise the student about potential outcomes/sanctions as outlined in The Compass.